First Aid™? 2023 Content is Live in Rx

 - In the General tab, under Education, change your First Aid Year to 2023

-- All the references to First Aid, including Browse First Aid and the First Aid Facts included in Step 1 Qmax and Flash Facts, will now reflect your chosen edition.
+- All the references to First Aid, including the supporting facts in Step 1 Qmax and Flash Facts, will now reflect your chosen edition.

 Using Top Resources to Excel in Med School